Ulrixon/real-time-taiwanese-car-plate-recognition/README.md

 # real_time_object_detect

-this is a project for detecting car plate, especially tawanese car plate, below has some slides picture briefly tell you my work
+This is a project for detecting car plate, especially tawanese car plate, below has some slides picture briefly tell you my work.
-here is a [demo video](https://youtu.be/9aD8Aa4gEUM) of this project
+Here is a [demo video](https://youtu.be/9aD8Aa4gEUM) of this project.

 the code for running this model is in yolov8-double_live.py
 use file search to find it.
-yolov8s_bbox is best_bbox.pt
+yolov8s_bbox is saved in best_bbox.pt
-yolov8s_ocr is best_s_ocr.pt
+yolov8s_ocr is saved in best_s_ocr.pt

 yolov8s_bbox training details are in runs
 yolov8s_ocr training details are in runs_s_ocr file